 Peppermint Candy Shot Glasses

-I was pondering my December work schedule when my mom texted me this picture.
+I was pondering my December work schedule when my mom texted me this picture adorable picture of cups made from peppermint candies.
 Isn’t she good at staging??

 HOW CUTE ARE THOSE????
 I called her immediately.
 She made peppermint candy shot glasses for my family’s annual Christmas tree hunt and I decided I HAD to make them.
 Now, she will be filling hers with peppermint vodka or bailey’s but I decided that these adorable peppermint candy cups would make for the perfect “bowls” for dessert too!
 You all know my love of chocolate and peppermint, so what better filling for these peppermint candy cups than an easy chocolate mousse?